-Clocking in at 2.2 pounds, the Manduka eKO Superlite Yoga Travel Mat is nearly as light as a travel yoga mat can get!
+Clocking in at 2.2 pounds, the Manduka eKO Superlite Yoga Travel Mat is near as light as a travel yoga mat can get!
 It’s frequently rated the best travel yoga mat.
-It is 1.5mm thick, which isn’t quite enough padding for knees when practicing on concrete or tiled floors, but if you’re looking to do yoga on carpeted hotel or airport floors, you’re good to go!
+It is 1.5mm thick, which isn’t quite enough padding for knees when practicing on concrete or tiled floors, but if you’re looking to do yoga on a carpeted hotel or airport floors, you’re good to go!
 I ended up buying a very cheap yoga mat at my destination country (Thailand) to place underneath the Manduka eKO Superlite Yoga Travel Mat.
-I discarded the $5 yoga mat after my trip, but was so happy to have a little extra padding for my sensitive knees.
+I discarded the $5 yoga mat after my trip but was so happy to have a little extra padding for my sensitive knees.

 The grip is truly amazing on the eKO mat.
 Plus, you can fold it down into a small square without creasing or damaging the mat.
 You can practically fold it into any shape you desire, the eKO mat is truly that flexible!

 Lastly, it’s important to note that this mat is not made for long-term travel and for everyday yoga practice.
 I practiced ashtanga yoga on this mat for six months before the grip started wearing down, which created too much friction for my fingers and toes.
 That led to the skin getting irritated and actually peeling off my hands and feet!
 When placing a call to their customer service line, they told me that the mat was not created for daily use.

 3) The Gaiam Foldable Travel Yoga Mat

 - Material: PVC but free of DEHP, DBP, BBP, DINP, DIDP, and DNOP phthalates.